Preparing your application

 - Declaration D - Travel health insurance

-- Please make an appointment to submit your application here
+- Please make an appointment to submit your application here Please do not use Smartphone for scheduling an appointment.

 Please do not send the Visa Section any documents unless requested to do so, particularly not before you have applied for a visa.
 We are not able to store such documents and will not know to which application they belong.
 Please always bring the complete documentation with you to your appointment.